 room United Kingdom

 The king at the time was Bagyidaw, grandson of Bodawpaya (the “Grandfather King”) and a great-grandson of the dynasty’s founder, Alaungpaya.
 He had inherited the empire at its very height.
-Described by the British as a “mild, amiable, good-natured and obliging” man, said to the be “fond of shows, theatrical exhibitions, elephant catching and boat-racing.”
-He was in 1824 very much under the influence of the war party, those processing for confrontation.
+Described by the British as a “mild, amiable, good-natured and obliging” man, said to be “fond of shows, theatrical exhibitions, elephant catching and boat-racing.”
+He was in 1824 very much under the influence of the war party, those promoting a confrontation with the British.
 Part of the war party was his senior queen, Me Nu, and her power-hungry brother, the Lord of Salin.

-Another member of the war party was the Burmese commander in the theater, the lord of Alon, Thado Maha Bandula, stalwart idol of the modern Burmese armed forces and an ambitious solider then in his early forties.
+Another member of the war party was the Burmese commander in the theater, the Lord of Alon, Thado Maha Bandula, stalwart idol of the modern Burmese armed forces and an ambitious soldier, then in his early forties.
 He was the firstborn son of a minor gentry family who had taken on early responsibilities after the death of his father.
 A stocky man of medium height and blunt demeanor, Bandula was as well known for his outspokenness as for his successes on the battlefield.
 He had risen through the ranks of the royal service, first through special assignments for the crown prince and later as the governor of the Dabayin.
 His later promotions were rapid, and he had become the spokesman of a faction at court bent on an aggressive westward policy.

 Bandula was supported by twelve of the country’s best battalions, including one under his personal command, all totaling ten thousand men and five hundred horses.
 His general staff included some of the country’s most decorated soldiers, men like the lord of Salay and the governors of Danyawaddy, Wutho, and Toungoo.
 In those days, as today, many senior officials held both administrative and military offices.
 In Jaintia and Cachar, Burmese forces were led by one of Bandula’s top lieutenants, the lord of Pahkan, Thado Thiri Maha Uzana.